schneems/rust_macro_tutorial/docs/020_proc_macro_start.md

 :::-> $ grep 'proc_macro_derive' cache_diff_derive/src/lib.rs
 ```

 This line says that we provide a derive macro named `CacheDiff` and that it should accept some attributes that start with `#[cache_diff()]`.
-Originally I thought that meant it would only show me the attributes I was interested in (i.e. prefixed with `cache_diff`), but it doesn't, the proc macro sees all attributes in the source code.
-If the struct has different attributes from different crates (such as `serde`) then it can see them, we need to manually filter attributes later so we only see the ones we care about.
+Initially, I thought it would only show me the attributes I was interested in (i.e., prefixed with `cache_diff`), but it doesn't; the proc macro sees all attributes in the source code.
+If the struct has different attributes from different crates (such as `serde`) then our macro can see them.
+We must manually filter attributes later to see only the ones we care about.

 The next bit defines a function `cache_diff` that will receive a `proc_macro::TokenStream` containing information about the code we're annotating: